TehCino/RecommendationSytem/README.md

 To further enhance accuracy, diversity, and scalability, several future improvements are planned:

 - **Neural Collaborative Filtering (NCF):** Explore deep learning models to capture non-linear user-item interactions beyond traditional matrix factorization (SVD).
-NCF leverages multi-layer perceptrons to learn more expressive relationships between users and items [12].
+NCF leverages multi-layer perceptrons to learn more expressive relationships between users and items.

-- **Cold-Start Solutions:** Integrate geolocation-based recommendations to suggest nearby meals based on the user’s current location, addressing the challenge of new users with no interaction history [1][6].
+- **Cold-Start Solutions:** Integrate geolocation-based recommendations to suggest nearby meals based on the user’s current location, addressing the challenge of new users with no interaction history.

-- **A/B Testing:** Evaluate real-world performance by serving different recommendation models to user groups and measuring engagement metrics like click-through rate (CTR), conversion rate, and average order value [7][21].
+- **A/B Testing:** Evaluate real-world performance by serving different recommendation models to user groups and measuring engagement metrics like click-through rate (CTR), conversion rate, and average order value.

 - **Production Deployment:** Extend the current FastAPI setup into a production-ready system with:
   - Backend integration